-Over the course of the campaign, a total of 126 operating points were measured with outlet probe traverses and blade isentropic Mach number ( $M{is}$ ) distributions.
-These measurements helped locate the operating points of interest based on a rough estimate of the inflow angle derived from the cascade angle, $\beta_G$ .
+Over the course of the campaign, 126 operating points were measured with outlet probe traverses and blade isentropic Mach number (M{is}) distributions.
+These measurements helped locate the operating points of interest based on a rough estimate of the inflow angle derived from the cascade angle, β_G .
 If the measurements seemed to indicate a point of interest, new tests were performed with L2F to determine the actual angle.
-In the end, 20 measurements were made with L2F, over which the cascade was observed to operate at different AVDR conditions between 1.00 and 1.15, with the best results obtained at 1.05.
-Even though the optimization's AVDR wasn't precisely matched, the results still help validate the design process based on the understanding of the AVDR discussed in Section 3.1.
-The results are presented in three parts, starting with the estimated working range of the cascade, and moving on with more detailed comparisons at the design inflow angle and other points of interest.
+In the end, 20 measurements were made with L2F, over which the cascade was observed to operate at different AVDR conditions between 1.00 and 1.15, with the best results obtained at

+1.05.
+Even though the optimization's AVDR was not precisely matched, the results still helped validate the design process based on the understanding of the AVDR discussed in Section 3.1.
+The results are presented in three parts, starting with the estimated working range of the cascade, and moving on with more detailed comparisons of the design inflow angle and other points of interest.

-5.1 The Working Range of the TCTA
+5.1.
+The Working Range of the TCTA

-The working range was determined with six operating points corresponding to Test Number (TN)s 71, 78, 93, 112, 125, and 126.
+The working range was determined with six operating points, corresponding to test number (TN)s 71, 78, 93, 112, 125, and 126.
 These points cover the different regions of interest for the cascade's working range at an AVDR of 1.05: two points in choked conditions (TN 71, 78), two points near the design inflow angle (TN 93, 125), and two points with high inflow angle (TN 112, 126).
 These points are first shown in Figure 4 in terms of the L2F angle distribution over the pitch, and then in terms of the total pressure loss coefficient polar.
 In this figure, an additional point is shown for comparison, TN 27, with an AVDR of 1.00 and operating in choked flow conditions.
-Finally, the estimated RANS performance at an AVDR of 1.05 has also been included in the polar, this time with the assumed choke line in order to facilitate the comparison with the test points.
+Finally, the estimated RANS performance at an AVDR of 1.05 is also included in the polar, with the assumed choke line, in order to facilitate the comparison with the test points.